energyscope/EnergyScope_coupling_GEMMES/Docs/index.rst

 * Stefano **Moret** (`website <https://www.stefanomoret.com/>`_): moret.stefano@gmail.com
 * Gauthier **Limpens** : gauthierLimpens@gmail.com

-There are many other developers making this model a community!
+There are many other developers, forming a community around the EnergyScope model !
 You will meet them (and their work) in :doc:`/sections/Releases` section.